 By interacting with us, submitting information to us, or signing up for any products and services offered by us, you agree and consent to IPOS, as well as our respective representatives and/or agents collecting, using, disclosing and sharing amongst themselves your Personal Data, and disclosing such Personal Data to IPOS's authorised service providers and relevant third parties in the manner set forth in this Data Protection Policy.

-This Data Protection Policy supplements but does not supersede nor replace any other consents you may have previously provided to IPOS in respect of your Personal Data, and your consents herein are additional to any rights which IPOS may have at law to collect, use or disclose your Personal Data.
+This Data Protection Policy supplements but does not supersede nor replace any other consent you may have previously provided to IPOS in respect of your Personal Data, and your consent herein are additional to any rights which IPOS may have at law to collect, use or disclose your Personal Data.

 IPOS may from time to time update this Data Protection Policy to ensure that this Data Protection Policy is consistent with our future developments, industry trends, and/or any changes in legal or regulatory requirements.
 Subject to your rights at law, you agree to be bound by the prevailing terms of this Data Protection Policy as updated from time to time on our websites, applications, and digital services.
 Please check back regularly for updated information on the handling of your Personal Data.